BethKidd/Plant-Narrative-1/Group_Project/README.md

        fit="contain">

 ### An Advancing Enemy in Florida
 The global dispersion of the paperbark tree was accompanied by a patchy and incomplete knowledge transference.
-Western horticulturalists, like those in Florida, recognized a sparse few of the multitude of aboriginal uses.
+Western horticulturalists, like those in Florida, recognized a sparse few of the multitude of Aboriginal uses.
 At the turn of the twentieth century, nurserymen and regional planters in and around <span data-mouseover-map-flyto="26.161043, -81.077436">the Everglades</span> saw potential in the *M. quinquenervia* as a timber species as well as a land management tool; as mentioned previously, they posited that its high water usage and its fast-growing nature would make it ideal for converting the swamp into a dry and “productive” agricultural landscape while eradicating mosquitos and other pests.[^35] Its thick roots were utilized as a natural erosion-prevention infrastructure and were thus employed to stabilize disturbed areas, especially around <span data-mouseover-map-flyto="26.960959, -80.795298">Lake Okeechobee</span>.[^36] Finally, especially in its early years, it was appreciated simply as an ornamental and was planted as such in yards and gardens around south Florida.[^37] Today, scientists are recognizing another utility for M. quinquenervia as a climate recorder.
 The tree’s leaves can provide proxy data for quantifying past rainfall.[^38] Although the tree certainly arrived without the full, multifaceted wealth of uses that it carried in its endemic range, it entered the environment of Florida as an appreciated and valuable addition.
 This positive reading accompanied the tree for much of the twentieth century.
 <param ve-map
        center="25.78662638413672, -80.68252090059919"
        zoom="9"